 ZCS District Mission: Zionsville Community Schools provide customized 21st century experiences that ensure maximum student growth leading to productive citizenship in the world community.

-High Ability Program Mission: The mission of the ZCS High Ability Program is to identify students who are gifted and to provide them with customized 21st century experiences that ensure maximum student growth leading to productive citizenship in the world community.
+The mission of the ZCS Program is to identify students who are gifted and to provide them with customized 21st century experiences that ensure maximum student growth leading to productive citizenship in the world community.

 - Implement an unbiased identification process based upon specific criteria using reliable and valid qualitative and quantitative testing measures.

-- Create a variety of program options to provide advanced content and differentiated instruction specifically designed to help high ability students achieve maximum student growth.
+- Create a variety of program options to provide advanced content and differentiated instruction specifically designed to help students achieve maximum student growth.

-- Provide professional development for educators so they can learn to recognize the characteristics of giftedness and how to meet the unique needs of high ability students.
+- Provide professional development for educators so they can learn to recognize the characteristics of giftedness and how to meet the unique needs of students.

 - Inform parents about the high ability program and provide resources for parenting a gifted child.

-- Evaluate the effectiveness of the high ability program based upon student achievement on an annual basis.
+- Evaluate the effectiveness of the program based upon student achievement on an annual basis.

 In order to meet the needs of those students whose performance is consistent with nationally-recognized criteria for giftedness, we must provide them with advanced experiences beyond grade level curriculum—through acceleration and/or enrichment of the curriculum.
 We also must provide them with opportunities to interact with their intellectual peers.

 In general, a gifted (or high ability) student in Zionsville has an ability score (commonly called an intelligence score) which is two standard deviations or more above the mean (130+ on most individually-administered intelligence tests, 132+ on Otis-Lennon) and scores at or above the 96th percentile on a standardized achievement test for math and/or language arts.
 Other factors, such as teacher observation scales, parent observation scales, and student performance levels are considered during the identification process.
 The process of identifying students is multi-faceted and takes into account multiple measures.
 An identification team of experienced high ability teachers, with advanced graduate work in the area of gifted education, considers all factors in a student’s profile before making a determination of placement.
-All unidentified students in grades K-7 are reconsidered yearly in the process.
-Students who are identified do not need to re-qualify from year to year and are served in the high ability program unless concerns about performance or best fit arise.
-Procedures to exit students from the high ability program involve parents, teachers, and school counselors in making the best decision to meet each child’s needs.
+All students in grades K-7 are reconsidered yearly in the process.
+Students who are identified do not need to re-qualify from year to year unless concerns about performance or best fit arise.
+Procedures to exit students from the program involve parents, teachers, and school counselors in making the best decision to meet each child’s needs.

-We identify students as high ability in one of the following categories: General Intellectual, Math Only, or Language Arts Only.
+We identify students as needing advanced curriculum/instruction in one of the following categories: General Intellectual, Math Only, or Language Arts Only.
 Once a student is identified in one of these three areas, we provide appropriately differentiated instruction in a variety of program options.
-We do not currently identify students as high ability in other subjects besides math and language arts.
 Middle school grouping for instruction in science, social studies, and foreign language are often options in the middle school schedule.

 Identification Process and Program Options at Each Grade Level, K-12: